TotalALM/VSTS-Tasks/README.md

 * Extract the zip file of the desired task
 * Open command prompt and navigate to the folder that contains a json and powershell files.

+## License
+These tasks leverage the Apache 2.0 License.
+Details can be found [here](https://www.apache.org/licenses/LICENSE-2.0.html)

 ## Install / Upload Custom Task

 *Follow instructions on how to upload the task using - https://github.com/Microsoft/tfs-cli/blob/master/docs/buildtasks.md or use the below instructions.